Skillet flatbreads that are so soft and delicious. This easy versatile recipe will give you thick flatbreads, thin wraps or quick naan breads.

 There is nothing like fresh homemade bread.
 And skillet breads are so quick and easy to make.

 This is a great recipe that will not take much effort or skill and can be made with just few ingredients.
 Besides, this one can be made without yeast.
+For those who like making flatbreads with yeast, we have a restaurant style Naan.

-It has the right proportion of ingredients to give a dough that is versatile enough to make flatbreads for stews, wraps for sandwiches and also quick and delicious naan breads.
+The recipe below has the right proportion of ingredients to give a dough that is versatile enough to make flatbreads for stews, wraps for sandwiches and also quick and delicious naan breads.

 Whole Wheat Flour, Bread Flour, Baking Powder, Baking Soda, Salt, Olive Oil, Yogurt, Milk